 15.3.
 Until 1 September 2024, Contracting Parties applying this Regulation shall accept type approvals to the original version of this Regulation, first issued before 1 September 2023.

 15.4.
-Contracting Parties applying this Regulation shall not refuse to grant type approvals according to any preceding series of amendments to this Regulation or extensions thereof.]
+Contracting Parties applying this Regulation shall not refuse to grant type approvals according to any preceding series of amendments to this Regulation or extensions thereof As from 1 September 2024, Contracting Parties applying this Regulation shall not be obliged to accept type approvals issued to the preceding series of amendments to this Regulation.]

+15.5 Notwithstanding paragraph 15.4, Contracting Parties applying this Regulation shall continue to accept type approvals issued according to the preceding series of amendments to the Regulation, for vehicles which have no capability to intentionally cross any lane marking as per paragraph 5.2.1.1..

+15.6 Contracting Parties applying this Regulation may grant type approvals according to any preceding series of amendments to this Regulation.

+15.7 Contracting Parties applying this Regulation shall continue to grant extensions of existing approvals to any preceding series of amendments to this Regulation.

 Annex 1 amended to read:

 Annex 1